titan-data/.github/CONTRIBUTING.md

 We believe in community ownership of code.
 Once you push your code to a shared repository, it is no longer "yours".
 This means it must be understandable, testable, and evolvable by others in the community.
-While there is always personal artistry and craft to code, we expected all contributions:
+While there is always personal artistry and craft to code, we expect all contributions:

    * Follow the style of existing code to make it easy for developers to move between different parts of the code.
 Projects are encouraged to